JensUweUlrich/ReadBouncer/README.md

     - [Deplete Host Background Reads](#host-depletion)

 ## <a name="overview"></a>Overview
-C++ based tool for live classification of Nanopore reads (aka adaptive sampling) on Windows and Linux without the need for GPUs.
+Readouncer is a nanopore adaptive sampling tool for Windows and Linux (x64 or ARM64) that uses Interleaved Bloom Filters for live classification of nanopore reads, basecalled with either Guppy(GPU mode) or DeepNano-blitz(CPU mode).
 The Toolkit uses Oxford Nanopore's Read Until functionality to unblock reads that match to a given reference sequence database.
 The database is indexed as Interleaved Bloom Filter for fast classification.
 * In a first step the reference sequences are used to build an Interleaved Bloom Filter using the [SeqAn library](https://github.com/seqan/seqan3)
 * Interleaved Bloom Filters can be used as depletion or enrichment target
 * After Starting a sequencing run, ReadBouncer receives raw current signals from the sequencer via ONT's [MinKNOW API](https://github.com/nanoporetech/minknow_api) using Google's remote procedure calls ([gRPC](https://grpc.io/))
-* Signals are basecalled in real-time with [DeepNano-blitz](https://github.com/fmfi-compbio/deepnano-blitz)
+* Signals are basecalled in real-time with [DeepNano-blitz](https://github.com/fmfi-compbio/deepnano-blitz) or Guppy
 * Basecalled reads are matched to the reference sequences in the Interleaved Bloom Filters and unblock/discard messages are sent back to the sequencer according to the read classification